GameGenesis/First-Principles/README.md

 # First Principles

-A puzzle game that visualizes Calculus functions where players are expected to solve each function that is given.
+A puzzle game that visualizes the nature of a curve and its corresponding derivative function.
+Players are expected to solve each function that is given using Calculus.

 ---